dabrowskif/typed-routes/README.md

 4. **SvelteKit Segments Enhancement**

    - Incorporate support for SvelteKit's advanced routing features, including segment sorting and parameter encoding.
 This will align the Typed Route Generator with SvelteKit's latest routing capabilities, allowing for more sophisticated route structures.

+5. **Custom Strategy Provider**

+   - Implement functionality to allow defining custom strategies for route generation.
+This feature aims to provide greater flexibility and adaptability to specific project requirements.

+6. **Support for object-based arguments, instead of multiple arguments inside one function**

+   - Passing many arguments into heavily nested dynamic routes one by one is some kind of anti-pattern, so creating an option to make getter function a one-argument based with multiple properties is a good alternative.

+7. **Support for passing a query string**
+   - Add a simple option to pass a query string into the function invocation in order to produce full and final route for usage.
+   - This actually can be even typed, after creating specific file to look for, or scanning a main route file.

 ## Current Implementation vs. Future Plans